architecture-building-systems/CityEnergyAnalyst/docs/how-to-add-a-new-script-to-the-cea.rst

   when you click ``run``)
 - add the attribute ``self.cea_tool`` (setting it to the script name, use the kebab-case_ version)
 - the other properties are standard

-- NOTE: You don't need to specify the ``
+.. note:: You don't need to add your tool to the ``Toolbox.tools`` variable as you would normally need to in an
+    ArcGIS python toolbox - the :py:class`cea.interfaces.arcgis.CityEnergyAnalyst.Toolbox` class already implements code to find all subclasses of :py:class`cea.interfaces.arcgis.arcgishelper.CeaTool` defined in the same file.